Tierran/Ironclaw2E-FoundryVTT-System/README.md

 </details>

 With Combat Utility Belt's Enhanced Conditions set up, the system has somewhat better support for multiple defeat conditions and built-in chat linking for the Compendium information entries.
-However, the Enhanced Conditions option will also disable all possible status effects in the token HUD menu, instead of filtering only applicable ones.
+However, the Enhanced Conditions option will also show all possible status effects in the token HUD menu, instead of filtering only applicable ones for the actor type.
 <details>
 <summary>Step by step explanation of setup</summary>